cceh/capitularia/doc_src/webprojekt/wordpress/developer.rst

 .. code-block:: bash

-   webpack-dev-server --config webpack.dev.js
+   webpack serve --config webpack.dev.js

-webpack-dev-server adds some code to your JS to enable HMR.
+webpack serve adds some code to your JS to enable HMR.
 Once loaded into Wordpress this code opens a socket to the webpack-dev-server and awaits commands.
 When webpack-dev-server detects a source code change it compiles the changed modules into hot-update.js files and sends a reload command down the socket.
 The HMR code in your app then tries to reload the changed modules preserving application state.
-If it fails to do so it will fallback on reloading the whole page (and losing application state).
+If it fails to do so it will fallback on reloading the whole page (and will lose application state).

 Example webpack config: